bluesky/tiled/docs/source/explanations/security.md

 The shorthands ``tiled serve pyobject ...`` and ``tiled serve directory ...`` do not currently support this mode.
 See below for example configurations.

-Users can authenticate by POST form-encoded credentials to the ``/token`` endpoint, as in:
+Users can authenticate by POST-ing form-encoded credentials to the ``/token`` endpoint, as in:

 ```